-How Much Does Subsidence Cost to Fix?
+How Much Does Underpinning Cost in 2025?

 The cost of fixing subsidence will depend on the type of repair conducted, the extent of the damage and the number of tradespeople required for the job.